chrishuan9/deluge-extractor/README.md

 * Linux server with Python 2.7 running deluged

 #### Note: The Windows installer comes bundled with python: either python 2.6 or 2.7 depending on the intstaller you used.

+### Support my work?

+If you dig this plugin and want to say thanks, the best way to do it is by sending a paypal donation to donate.to.digitalhigh@gmail.com

+All donations are appreciated...but none are required :D